budryerson/TFMini-Plus/README.md

 Any change of device settings (i.e. frame-rate or baud-rate) must be followed by a `SAVE_SETTINGS` command or else the modified values may be lost when power is removed.  `SYSTEM_RESET` and `RESTORE_FACTORY_SETTINGS` do not require a `SAVE_SETTINGS` command.

-Benewake is not forthcoming about the internals of the device, however they did share this.
+Benewake is not forthcoming about the internals of the device, however they did share this:
 >Some commands that modify internal parameters are processed within 1ms.
 Some commands require the MCU to communicate with other chips may take several ms. And some commands, such as saving configuration and restoring the factory need to erase the FLASH of the MCU, which may take several hundred ms.

 An Arduino sketch "TFMP_example.ino" is included in example.